All Episodes

 That's why it's a slush fund.

-I have no brief for British petroleum, but I'm folks, some of the the the We got the split screen, by the way, now that I mentioned yesterday.
+I have no brief for British petroleum, but folks, we got the split screen, by the way, now that I mentioned yesterday.

-The most of the screen is taken up with the uh the streaming video of the oil leaking from the busted well or the fire after the explosion on the rig and the surface.
+Now that we've got these hearings going on and this Hayward CEO and whoever else is up there, little bitty postage stamp picture of him, the most of the screen is taken up with the streaming video of the oil leaking from the busted well or the fire after the explosion on the rig and the surface.

 So we're finally getting the split screen.

-Now, this you talk about the small people going to be hurt by this, British pensioners, the move will also hurt uh American investors.
+Now, this, you talk about the small people going to be hurt by this, British pensioners.

-Forty percent of BP's major shareholders are Britain, but Americans have a 39% stake in uh in BP, and get this.
+40% of BP's major shareholders are Britain, but Americans have a 39% stake in BP.

 BP reportedly has twice as many American as British employees.

-So, in addition to whatever joblessness Obama's gonna cause with his drilling moratorium, now whatever damage he causes to this country is gonna hurt American jobs Down the line.
+So in addition to whatever joblessness Obama is going to cause with his drilling moratorium, now whatever damage he causes to this country is going to hurt American jobs down the line.

-So I'm not who could who can defend BP in this?
+So I'm not, who could, who could defend BP in this?

-So did you really care about this or just us the pursuit of profit?
+And somebody, some Republican from Texas, so did you really care about this or was it just us the pursuit of profit?

 What the hell?